wenlianglaw/Type_inference_From_John_Veigar/README.md

 As usual, I will grade your program by running it against a large test suite.
 You will be graded by the percentage of test cases you get correct.

-The Due Date for this assignment is Dec 14th at 8:00am.

 1.)Program)Specification)
 Your program will construct a type environment, and then perform unifications in that type environment,